mwydmuch/napkinXC/README.md

 pip install napkinxc
 ```
 We provide precompiled wheels for many Linux distros, macOS, and Windows for Python 3.9+.
-In case there is no wheel for your OS, it will be quickly compiled from the source.
+If there is no wheel for your OS, it will be quickly compiled from the source.
-Compilation from source requires modern C++17 compiler, CMake, Git, and Python 3.9+ installed.
+Compilation from source requires a modern C++17 compiler, CMake, Git, and Python 3.9+ installed.

 The latest (master) version can be installed directly from the GitHub repository (not recommended):